 -

-Close analysis of all the QA process tools that will be used with the new platform.
+Close analysis of all the QA process tools used with the new platform.

 -

-Accurate effort analysis, along with timely communication of any risks or delays to the customer is significant.
+Accurate effort analysis and timely communication of risks or delays to the customer are significant.

 -

-A successful migration is not possible unless everyone is aware of what’s happening.
-So open communication and transparency between all teams is recommended.
+A successful migration is impossible unless everyone knows what’s happening.
+So, open communication and transparency between all teams is recommended.

 Need to start testing a healthcare product?